 (909) 537-5011 Athletics website

-An intercollegiate athletics program was implemented in the 1984-85 academic year.
-It is an NCAA Division II program with basketball and soccer for both women and men; cross country, softball, track and field and volleyball for women; and baseball and golf for men.
+CSUSB Athletics began in the fall of 1984 and sponsors 10 athletic programs.
+It is an National Collegiate Athletic Association (NCAA) Division II program with basketball and soccer for both women and men; cross country, softball, track and field, and volleyball for women; and baseball and golf for men.

-The university mascot is the Coyote and the colors are blue and black.
+The university mascot is the Coyote, and the colors are blue, black, and white.

 (909) 537-5250 Career Center website

-The mission of the Center is to support the career readiness of all students and alumni by providing advising, assessment, workshops, career events, employer networking opportunities, internships and job opportunities that result in the establishment or advancement of personalized career goals.
-Please visit our website for the calendar of events.
-The Career Center's vision is to be the premier campus resource for all things related to career readiness by consistently updating our service offerings and making our resources available on-demand 24/7.
+The mission of the Career Center is to support the career readiness of all students and alumni by providing counseling, assessment, workshops, career events, employer networking opportunities, internships, and job opportunities that result in the establishment or advancement of personalized career goals.

 The Children's Center's mission is to enable parents of young children to attend CSUSB by providing child care in a nurturing environment which supports the developing child.
 Services are also available for staff, faculty and community as space permits.
-The Center is open during the academic year (Monday through Thursday, 7:00 a.m.-8:00 p.m. and Friday, 7:00 a.m.-6:00 p.m.) and during Summer Session, (Monday through Thursday, 7:00 a.m.-6:00 p.m., closed Fridays).
-Ages: three years (toilet trained) to 12 years.
+The Center is open during the academic year (Monday through Thursday, 7:00 a.m.-8:00 p.m., and Friday, 7:00 a.m.-6:00 p.m.) and during Summer Session (Monday through Thursday, 7:00 a.m.-6:00 p.m., closed Fridays).
+Ages: 3 years (toilet trained) to 12 years.
+The school-age program only runs during the summer quarter.
 Additional information regarding fees and availability may be obtained from the Children's Center.

 - (909) 537-7483